If You Can’t Make It To The Farmers Market, WildKale Wants To Bring It To You

 To ensure it all arrives fresh, WildKale collaborated with TemperPack, a sustainable thermal packaging company that develops recyclable meal kit boxes among other things.
 The company supplies its own packaging to farmers, who load product themselves and can re-order it as needed.
 After WildKale covers its own costs, the company projects to earn between 5% and 7% of each transaction.

-So far, the company isn’t disclosing information on average order size or how much product it’s moving so far.
+So far, the company isn’t disclosing information on average order size or how much product it’s moving.
 There are currently 10 partner farms in New York, five in New Jersey, three in Pennsylvania, and one in Connecticut.
 Given UPS’s delivery zone, all of them will reach New Yorkers.

-Jakimovska hopes to continue adding farms with the sort deep concentric coverage that provide that depth and more to customers throughout the Northeast, then scale around the country.
+Jakimovska hopes to continue adding farms with deep concentric coverage that provides that depth and more to customers throughout the Northeast, then scale around the country.
 By her estimation there are 800,000 small to medium family farms within the U.S. By 2020 the online grocery market is expected to hit $18 billion in annual sales.

 “We have a little bit of something for everyone,” she says.
 For small farmers taking advantage of the new service that includes a new way to make ends meet.